ejagombar/WikiMapper/README.md

 - Most of the time is spent on the RE2 function calls.
 This makes sense as the RE2 has to process a lot of text for each page.
 This is hard to increase efficiency so the next steps will be to include multithreading so that multiple pages can be processed at once.

 ### Parallelising the Parser
+I did consider attempting to have each thread read from the file, process the data, and append it to the output file.
+However, one thread reading from the file would block other threads from doing so, reducing the performance.
+A better way to acheive multithreading is outlined below

+- One thread will be used to split the data into chunks and add them to a queue.
+- Other threads will then take data from this queue and process it and return it to a processed buffer.
+- A last thread will take the processed data and write it to the output files.